Photo by: Parag Deka

 We plan to reconnect the village people with their natural environment.
 One of our students from New castle University plans to visit villages in Manas to under stand how young people, mostly children connect with nature.
 Together we will design a programme to restore the bond between people and nature.
 Under the programme we will work with 16 schools, across eight villages in Manas.
 Eventually, we hope to find out how much do they really know about the grasslands, and associated species like the pygmy hog, the Bengal florican.

 THT team: What is the difference between an Eco Development Committee (EDC) and a Joint Forest Management Committee (JFMC),and what role do each of them play in Assam?
 How does it affect the ongoing program?

 Parag: JFMCs usually work around the Reserve Forests, where asan EDC works in a National Park.
 The JFMC has very elaborately detailed rules and regulations, whereas EDCs follow JFMC regulations.
-We are currently working with an active community who have a relationship with the Park, but they also extract resources from the Park.
-Thus, we run a community volunteering programme, through which we look at what resources people are extracting,who is extracting these resources,and whether their dependency is crucial.
+We are currently working with an active community that have a relationship with the Park, but they also extract resources from the Park.
+Thus, we run a community volunteering programme, through which we look at what resources people are extracting, who is extracting these resources, and whether their dependency is crucial.
 It is important to analyse these aspect now and address these issues, to try and minimise the pressure put on grasslands by local communities.
 If we do this, the grasslands can sustain the pygmy hog and Bengal florican population far more easily.